in Whom we have redemption [the relative pronoun refers back to that loved Son, the source of redemption]

 through His blood [the means whereby that redemption is even possible]

-"In whom" - it is only in the Beloved Son, in Christ, in Him that we have redemption.
+“In whom” – it is only in the Beloved Son, in Christ, in Him that we have redemption.
 There is no other way.
 Not one.
 This is the way that God has chosen.
-For a deeper look, check out the Gems I wrote on Romans (#151 – 158 – The Gospel in a Nutshell – another single Greek sentence).
+For a deeper look, check out the Gems in The Gospel in a Nutshell series – another single Greek sentence).
 These concepts are covered comprehensively by Paul in the book of Romans.

 Notice the tense of “we have redemption”.
 It is a present tense reality.
 In Christ we have redemption now, but it will reach its fulfillment at a time yet to come.
 The word for redemption signifies deliverance from sin and from the consequences of sin; from the power, guilt, and legal consequences of sin.
 The atonement has been made by the Lord Jesus Christ, paid through his blood – the means whereby such atonement has achieved.
 The resultant redemption is for all the chosen ones; not angels, but men.
 Not all men, but elect men, those chosen in Christ, predestined to be adopted as His children by Him.
 The price has been paid by Christ to make us right before Father God.
 That is what redemption is all about.